pudo-attic/voteit-server/README.md

 The ``motions`` data is expected to be a list of fully nested VoteIt motion data, with a list of ``vote_events``, and ``votes`` within those.
 Each ``vote`` is expected to contain a ``option``, ``party_id`` and ``voter_id``.
 The latter two must resolve against the ``people`` and ``parties`` dictionaries specified in the root of the dictionary.

+To import a bulk votes file, execute the following command from within the ``voteit-server`` virtualenv:

+    python voteit/manage.py loaddata <file.json>